TAYLORYINGBHANDARI/PyPoll_Chanllenge/README.md

 ## Election Audit Summary

-Our script effectively found out the votes and voting rate for each county and candiates, and also be able to find the largest county turn out, the winner of the election.
+Our script effectively found out the votes and voting rate for each county and candiates.
+Moreover, it is able to find the largest county turn out, and the winner of the election.
-For future pupose if we need further utilization of this scripts for election commision.
-We can calculate the amount of votes each candidate received from each county.
-A second way of utilizing this script is by changing the county name, we can calculate votes for city, state, region, or any type of election.
+For future purpose, if we need further utilization of this scripts for election commision, we can calculate the amount of votes each candidate received from each county.
+A second way of utilizing this script is by changing the county name, where we can calculate votes for city, state, region, or any type of election.